anephenix/hub/README.md

 -   Request-only RPC calls
 -   PubSub (Publish/Subscribe)
 -   Automatically unsubscribe clients from channels on disconnect
--   Automatically resubscribe clients to channels on resconnect
+-   Automatically resubscribe clients to channels on reconnect
 -   Authenticated Channels
 -   Restrict client channel publish capability on a per-client basis
 -   Use an existing HTTP/HTTPS server with the WebSocket server
 -   Allow client connections only from a list of url origins or ip addresses

 ### Usage